-The Senior Department opened in 2006 in response to the overwhelming demand from parents who were looking for continuity in their son’s education and a high quality alternative to the schools that were available at the time.
-Since its inception, the school has gone from strength to strength and is now oversubscribed year on year.
+The Senior Department opened in 2006 and since its inception, the school has gone from strength to strength and is now oversubscribed year on year.

 Our aim is simple – to provide excellent teaching in a small school environment, where each boy is known by all of his teachers and is treated as an individual.
 We utilise our understanding of each student and by using kinaesthetic, visual and auditory techniques, the boys learn to develop their skills and strengths, so that by the time they leave us, they are equipped to face the challenges of a new school and higher education.

 The Senior Department provides more than just an opportunity to achieve excellent results.
 We offer all the other important elements that help to produce a well-rounded individual.
 We believe that education extends beyond the classroom and we take our extra-curricular activities equally seriously.
 All boys have the opportunity to compete for the school or their House on the sports field, in the swimming pool and on the athletics track.
 The Duke of Edinburgh Award Scheme is offered as is Young Enterprise, both of which help to develop self-reliance and entrepreneurship.
 Boys are given the opportunity to take part in a number of overseas trips and visits: the most popular of which are the annual football squad tours to a range of European venues, the GCSE History trip to Ypres Battlefields in Belgium, the joint art and Spanish trip to Barcelona, and the biennial skiing holiday in France.